rubyu/zookeeper-client/README.markdown

 #Simple ZooKeeper client for Scala.

-This library provides two important classes *ZooKeeperClient* for managing a ZooKeeper instance and *ZooKeeperNode* for managing a node in ZooKeeper.
+This library provides two important classes *ZooKeeperClient* and *ZooKeeperNode*.

+*ZooKeeperClient* is a management class of ZooKeeper.
+When the user requests the *ZooKeeperNode* for a path, *ZooKeeperClient* creates a instance of *ZooKeeperNode* that has the reference to the *ZooKeeperClient*.

+*ZooKeeperNode* is a management class of the node in ZooKeeper.
+When a *ZooKeeperNode* is created, existence of it's node is not guaranteed.
+If you create a *ZooKeeperNode* for a path, it would not check the node's existence and would not check even correctness of it's path.
+As the *ZooKeeperNode* is just a wrapper of a path string.
 Almost all function implemented in *ZooKeeperNode*, because most ZooKeeper's functions are relating to the node.

-##ZooKeeperClient
+##Notice
 The *ZooKeeperClient* **does not treat** expiration of the ZooKeeper's session, and so you should manage it in your code.
 See below: